• Skip to main content

 1. Best way to use overripe bananas, but don’t worry if you don’t have overripe bananas, any bananas will work.

-2. Make sure to have all of you have the butter and eggs at room temperature.
+2. Make sure to have the butter and eggs at room temperature.

 3. Since the frosting has sour cream in the frosting I would suggest that you store the bars in the refrigerator.